meenaksh06/mini-OS/README.md

 > **A minimal, high-performance operating system kernel and intelligent shell built entirely from scratch in C.**

 Mini-OS is an educational yet robust exploration into low-level systems programming.
-By bypassing the standard C library (`libc`) for all core logic, this project implements its own memory management, process scheduling, virtual file system, and an AI-driven command interface.
+By bypassing the standard C library (`libc`) for all core logic, this project implements its own memory management, process scheduling, virtual file system, and an AI-driven.

 ---